-- (a) All spreading or disposal of manure in the shoreland districts shall be accomplished in compliance with the most current "Maine Guidelines for Manure and Manure Sludge Disposal on Land," published by the University of Maine and the state soil and water conservation commission conformance with the Manure Utilization Guidelines published by the Maine Department of Agriculture on November 1, 2001, and the Nutrient Management Law (7 M.R.S.A. sections 4201-4209). - (b) Manure shall not be stored or stockpiled within one hundred (100) feet, horizontal distance, of a great pond classified GPA or a river flowing to a great pond classified GPA, or within seventy-five (75) feet horizontal distance, of other water bodies, tributary streams, or wetlands.
-All manure storage areas within the shoreland zone must be constructed or modified such that the facility produces no discharge of effluent or contaminated storm water. - (c) Agricultural activities involving tillage of soil greater than 40,000 square feet in surface area or the spreading, disposal or storage of manure-within the shoreland zone shall require a soil and water-conservation plan to be filed with the planning board.
-Nonconformance with the provisions of such said plan shall be considered to be a violation of this chapter. - (c) Manure shall not be stored or stockpiled within 100 feet, horizontal distance, of waterbodies, tributary streams, or wetlands.
-Within five years of the effective date of the ordinance from which this chapter derives, all manure storage areas within the shoreland zone must be constructed or modified such that the facility produces no discharge of effluent or contaminated stormwater.
-Existing facilities which do not meet the setback requirements may remain, but must meet the no discharge provision within the five-year period. - (d) There shall be no new tilling of soil within one hundred (100) feet, horizontal distance, of the normal high water line of a great pond classified GPA; within seventy-five (75) feet, horizontal distance, from of other waterbodies and coastal wetlands; nor within twenty-five (25) feet, horizontal distance, of tributary streams and freshwater wetlands.
-Operations in existence on the effective date of the ordinance from which this chapter derives and not in conformance with this subsection-provision may be maintained. - (e) After the effective date of the ordinance from which this section derives, Newly established livestock grazing areas shall not be permitted within one hundred (100) feet, horizontal distance, of the normal high water line of a great pond classified GPA; within seventy-five (75) feet, horizontal distance, of a waterbody other waterbodies and coastal wetlands; nor within twenty-five (25) feet, horizontal distance, of tributary streams and freshwater wetlands.
-Livestock grazing associated with ongoing farm activities and which are not in conformance with such the above setback provisions may continue, provided that such grazing is conducted in accordance with a soil and water conservation plan.
+(a) All spreading of manure in the shoreland districts shall be accomplished in conformance with the Manure Utilization Guidelines published by the Maine Department of Agriculture on November 1, 2001, and the Nutrient Management Law (7 M.R.S.A. sections 4201-4209).

+(b) Manure shall not be stored or stockpiled within one hundred (100) feet, horizontal distance, of a great pond classified GPA or a river flowing to a great pond classified GPA, or within seventy-five (75) feet horizontal distance, of other water bodies, tributary streams, or wetlands.
+All manure storage areas within the shoreland zone must be constructed or modified such that the facility produces no discharge of effluent or contaminated storm water.

+(c) Agricultural activities involving tillage of soil greater than 40,000 square feet in surface area within the shoreland zone shall require a conservation plan to be filed with the planning board.
+Nonconformance with the provisions of said plan shall be considered to be a violation of this chapter.

+(d) There shall be no new tilling of soil within one hundred (100) feet, horizontal distance, of the normal high water line of a great pond classified GPA; within seventy-five (75) feet, horizontal distance, of other waterbodies and coastal wetlands; nor within twenty-five (25) feet, horizontal distance, of tributary streams and freshwater wetlands.
+Operations in existence on the effective date of this chapter and not in conformance with this provision may be maintained.

+(e) Newly established livestock grazing areas shall not be permitted within one hundred (100) feet, horizontal distance, of the normal high water line of a great pond classified GPA; within seventy-five (75) feet, horizontal distance, of other waterbodies and coastal wetlands; nor within twenty-five (25) feet, horizontal distance, of tributary streams and freshwater wetlands.
+Livestock grazing associated with ongoing farm activities and which are not in conformance with the above setback provisions may continue, provided that such grazing is conducted in accordance with a conservation plan.